Certora/Documentation/docs/user-guide/getting-started/layout.md

 ### New Project

-For a new project, create a fork the customer's repository in the Certora GitHub.
+For a new project, create a fork of the customer's repository in the Certora GitHub.

-Create and switch to a new branch for the project, naming the branch to indicate the scope of the project with the scheme `certora/projectscope` e.g. `certora/governance` or `certora/erc1155`.
+Create and switch to a new branch for the project, naming the branch to indicate the scope of the project with the scheme `certora/projectscope`, e.g. `certora/governance` or `certora/erc1155`.
 This is the branch where most of the verification work will take place.

-If the project is the beginning of a planned multipart project with the same customer repository, it may make more sense to use the branch name to indicate the project start month e.g. `certora/march2022`.
+If the project is the beginning of a planned multipart project with the same customer repository, it may make more sense to use the branch name to indicate the project start month, e.g. `certora/march2022`.
 This branch naming scheme may also be helpful if the scope of the project isn't easy to label succinctly.

 ### Existing Project